basejumpa/basejumpa.github.io/docs/blog/2026-03-Spec-Centered-Engineering/index.md

 **A Resurrection of Engineering Discipline in the Age of Heavyweight Modeling Tools**

-Revision 2 — Alexander Mann-Wahrenberg (basejumpa) — 2026
+Alexander Mann-Wahrenberg (basejumpa) — 2026

 *License: CC BY-SA 4.0*